Skip to content

 Dynamically Enable and Disable AndroidID Retrieval

-Use FTSdk to set whether to retrieve Android ID within the SDK.
+Use FTSdk to set whether the SDK retrieves the Android ID.

 FTSdk.setEnableAccessAndroidID(true);